 The Corporate Community Investment Network (CCIN) is comprised of professionals whose primary responsibility is to manage community investment (CI) programs in a for-profit business setting.
 The role of CCIN is to provide a confidential forum to share and discuss best and worst practices, engage in peer networking, encourage personal development and share resources to enhance the CI profession.

-- Candidates must be employed by a for-profit company, perform a CI role and have influence over a CI budget, or provide professional advice in these areas.
+- Candidates must be employed by a for-profit company, perform a CI role and have influence over a CI budget.

 - The budget must include an allocation by the company directed to corporate grants, employee volunteerism, employee matching gifts, or in-kind products or services.